Toxicity Begets Toxicity: Unraveling Conversational Chains in Political Podcasts: Dataset

-We use \textsc{Whisper}~\cite{radford2023robust} to transcribe and \textsc{Pyannote}\footnote{\url{https://pyannote.github.io/}} to diarize and identify individual speakers~\cite{bredin2021end}.
+\textbf{Processing}: We use \textsc{Whisper}~\cite{radford2023robust} to transcribe and \textsc{Pyannote}\footnote{\url{https://pyannote.github.io/}} to diarize and identify individual speakers~\cite{bredin2021end}.
 We filter out overlapping speech segments to avoid performance degradation in speaker clustering during diarization, which is accomplished using the same \textsc{Pyannote} model.
 The diarization process typically achieves high-quality results with over 90\% accuracy, though some misclassifications do occur.
 For a detailed analysis of diarization quality, please refer to~\cite{bredin2021end}.
 Since our study focuses on conversation chains (see Section~\ref{sec:toxic_conversation_chains}), it is crucial to maintain continuous speaker conversations without interruptions.
 In this context, the 90\% accuracy is sufficient for our analysis, as we are examining conversation chains rather than individual speaker behaviors.
 When necessary, we outline the specific cleaning approaches used in subsequent sections.

-After processing, each episode in the dataset is made up of a number of speaker turn chunks, as returned by \textsc{Pyannote} library.
-Each chunk contains (a) start time (b) end time (c) unique speaker id, and, (d) diarized text.
-All these metadata are corresponding to these uneven chunks.
-As a next step, we further organize our data in the Section~\ref{sec:toxic_conversation_chains} for making conversational chains which are uniformly distributed to carry out our analysis.
+\textbf{Metadata}: After processing, each episode in the dataset is made up of a number of speaker turn chunks, as returned by \textsc{Pyannote} library.
+Each chunk contains (a) start time (b) end time (c) unique speaker id, and (d) diarized text.
+All these metadata correspond to these uneven chunks.
+As a next step, we further organize our data in the Section~\ref{sec:toxic_conversation_chains} for making conversational chains that are uniformly distributed to carry out our analysis.
+A detailed summary of the dataset over 52 podcast channels, and some more metadata associated with them, are presented in the Appendix.